udittripathi/crypto-backend/README.md

    ```
 ### Task 3
 http://localhost:5000/companies/public_treasury
--API endpoint to get the list of companies that hold a particular cryptocurrency
+- API endpoint to get the list of companies that hold a particular cryptocurrency
--request body
+- request body
 ```
   {
   "currency" : "bitcoin"